Skip to main content

 Community College Programs

-Several Texas community colleges offer FMCSA-approved CDL training programs, often at lower cost than private schools.
+Several Texas community colleges offer FMCSA Training Provider Registry-listed CDL training programs, often at lower cost than private schools.
 The tradeoff is that class schedules are less flexible and programs may not start as frequently.
 Cost estimates vary by institution and residency status.

 TypeEstimated Cost RangeFinancial Aid?